 The island of Crete has three airports, a small one in Sitia, an international airport in Chania, and Crete’s main airport in Heraklion.
 Many people fly into Heraklion from other European cities, while many travelers coming from Athens also land in Crete’s capital.
 If you’re one of them, this article will show you how to get from Heraklion to Chania.

-How to get from Heraklion to Chania
+How to Get from Heraklion to Chania, in Crete

 Whether you plane lands in Heraklion or your ferry docks in Crete’s capital main port, you can easily reach Chania with any of the following methods described below.

 Arriving at Heraklion